polterguy/phosphorusfive/plugins/p5.data/README.md

       email:mr.gaia@gaiasoul.com
 ```

-The above *[insert-data]* invocation, will insert three items, of different "types", into your database, using one single "lock" operation.
+The above *[p5.data.insert]* invocation, will insert three items, of different "types", into your database, using one single "lock" operation.
 If you watch its result,
 after evaluating it, you will see that each item has its automatically generated ID returned, and nothing else.

 The objects you insert into your database, can be as deep and complex as you wish, containing any types Phosphorus Five supports,
 through its [p5.types](/plugins/p5.types/) project, or your own type conversion Active Events.
 You can also insert as many items as you wish, in one go.
 And
-in fact, the above *[insert-data]* invocation, will only create one lock, so if you can, you should insert all "related items" at once, to get away with as
+in fact, the above *[p5.data.insert]* invocation, will only create one lock, so if you can, you should insert all "related items" at once, to get away with as
 few database locks as you can.

-If you wish, you can also supply an "explicit" ID to *[insert-data]*, by adding it as the "value" of each node inserted.
+If you wish, you can also supply an "explicit" ID to *[p5.data.insert]*, by adding it as the "value" of each node inserted.
 Your ID can also be
 any type P5 supports.
 However, the ID must be unique for your server.
 In fact, the CMS in System42, uses the URL as the ID of its *[p5.page]* items,
 which you can see in your database, if you run the following Hyperlambda.

 ```
-select-data:x:/*/*/p5.page
+p5.data.select:x:/*/*/p5.page
 ```

 Below is an example of inserting items with an explicit ID.

 ```
-insert-data
+p5.data.insert
   foo.my-item-type:some-ID-goes-here
     name:John Doe
   foo.my-item-type:some-OTHER-ID-goes-here
     name:Jane Smith
 ```

-## [select-data] dissected
+## [p5.data.select] dissected

-To understand *[select-data]*, is to understand the internal structure for how items are stored in memory.
+To understand *[p5.data.select]*, is to understand the internal structure for how items are stored in memory.
 Your database has one "root node", in addition to several
 "file nodes".
 These nodes _should_ be ignored, which is why all expressions starts out with two "children iterators" (`:x:/*/*`).

 Notice also, that expressions supplied to the database Active Events, does not use the database Active Event invocation nodes, as the "identity node", but rather